zchenyu/pytorch/docs/source/jit_language_reference.rst

    "``NamedTuple[T0, T1, ...]``", "A :func:`collections.namedtuple <collections.namedtuple>` tuple type"
    "``Union[T0, T1, ...]``", "One of the subtypes ``T0``, ``T1``, etc."

-Unlike Python, each variable in TorchScript function must have a single static type.
+Unlike Python, each variable in a TorchScript function must have a single static type.
 This makes it easier to optimize TorchScript functions.

 Example (a type mismatch)